How to Make Vegetarian Chili

-We must monitor our intake of pretty much everything else because too much of a good thing can turn into a bad thing quite quickly.
-Fruit is good for you but because it has a high sugar concentration we are always encouraged to moderate our intake.
+We must monitor our intake of pretty much everything other than the vegetable because too much of a good thing can turn into a bad thing quickly.
+Fruit is good for you but because it has a higher sugar concentration we are always encouraged to moderate our intake.

-Vegetables are the exception.
-I have never read anywhere that we should eat less vegetables or eat them in moderation.
-May people struggle with their vegetable intake although it is a simple premise to eat more vegetables it is not easy.
+Vegetables are always the exception to this rule.
+Have you ever heard that we should eat less vegetables or eat them in moderation?
+Most people struggle with their vegetable intake.
+It is a simple premise to eat more vegetables however it is not easy.

 © 2012 Sharon Bellissimo